nodejs/node/deps/npm/doc/cli/npm-unpublish.md

 Even if a package version is unpublished, that specific name and version combination can never be reused.
 In order to publish the package again, a new version number must be used.

+The scope is optional and follows the usual rules for `npm-scope(7)`.

 ## SEE ALSO